What is type 1 diabetes?

-Insulin is a hormone that helps lower our blood sugar, which manages energy and fuel.
-If you have type 1 diabetes, you must monitor your blood sugar levels throughout the day and inject insulin to help regulate your blood glucose.
+Insulin is a hormone that helps lower our blood sugar and manages energy and fuel.
+If you have Type 1 diabetes, you must monitor your blood sugar levels throughout the day and inject insulin to help regulate your blood glucose.
 Without the help of insulin, blood sugar can build up in the bloodstream.
 Contact a diabetes educator who can help you take your insulin as instructed.

-Type 2 diabetes differs from type 1 diabetes in a few key ways.
-Most notably, type 2 diabetes isn’t an autoimmune disease.
-If you have type 2 diabetes, your pancreas still creates insulin.
-But your cells don’t respond correctly to it, which causes your pancreas to go into insulin production overdrive and your blood sugar to rise.
+Type 2 diabetes differs from Type 1 diabetes in a few key ways.
+Most notably, Type 2 diabetes is not an autoimmune disease.
+If you have Type 2 diabetes, your pancreas still creates insulin.
+But your cells do not respond correctly to it, which causes your pancreas to go into insulin production overdrive and your blood sugar to rise.

-It’s more common for adults to have type 2 diabetes; however, more children are diagnosed with type 2 diabetes.
-Contributing factors to type 2 diabetes in children under 18 include obesity and inactivity.
+It is more common for adults to have Type 2 diabetes; however, more children are diagnosed with Type 2 diabetes.
+Contributing factors to Type 2 diabetes in children under 18 include obesity and inactivity.

 - Are overweight